OSGeo/OSGeoLive-doc/en/quickstart/cartaro_quickstart.rst

 This Quickstart will guide you through the following tasks:

 #.
-Create a new geo-enabled content type
+Create a new geospatial content type
 #.
 Configure Cartaro to display the new content type with a new content element
 #.
 Add new geospatial content